nightroman/PowerShellTraps/Basic/Unrolled-collections/README.md

-PowerShell may unroll collections, that is replace an original collection with an array of its items.
+PowerShell may unroll collections, that is replace an original collection with an array of its items or just a single item.

 This fact is especially easy to forget for some complex objects like `[System.Data.DataTable]`.
 PowerShell may treat it as a collection of